SIMON CHILEMBO FOR PRESIDENT! Part 2

 - Future mother of my children taking her time to find me.
 The house is too big for one man.

-- I have produced too much food in my new garden.
+- I have produced too much food in my new vegetable garden.
 Abundance everywhere in suburbia.
 Problems, problems.

 Never ending wars in Africa.
 African people made destitute in their own lands.
 African people hungry, dirty, maimed, sick, miserable, broken.
 African people die without dignity; no honour.
 There is that picture of a vulture waiting for an emaciated body of a child to die.
 African humanity crushed.
 African earth carries so much unholy rot.
 And to think that we eat of the soil of this rotten earth!

 “But, no, Simon, the oil give it shine; gold and diamonds give it glitter.
 African blood, flesh, and bones precious, see?
 They don’t call it the Blood Diamonds for nothing, yes?”
 I hear an army General whisper in my ear as someone applies electric shock to my testicles.